Strift/portfolio/content/blog/video-games-were-my-creative-hobby.md

 ---
 title: Video Games Were My Creative Hobby
 date: 2022-03-13
-description: The story of how a niche game development software called RPG Maker changed my life.
+description: Discover how a passion for video games transformed into a creative journey with RPG Maker.
+Read the full story and of where following my curiosity brought me.
 cover: /images/articles/rpg-maker-mv-world-map.jpg
 coverAlt: A world map made with RPG maker
 highlight: true